-Our headquarters are located in Iselin, New Jersey where we occupy approximately 2,711 square feet of office and warehouse space under a lease that expires in March 2024.
+Our headquarters are located in Iselin, New Jersey where we occupy approximately 3,726 square feet of office space under a lease that expires in April 30, 2029.
+In March 2021, we entered into a three-year term corporate office lease for our former corporate headquarters in Iselin, New Jersey that ended on April 30, 2024.